 When designing modern user interfaces, think objects, then actions.
-Looking at the admin actions, we see they can be grouped as involving objects that are toppings, sizes, orders, and days.
+Looking at the admin actions, we see they can be grouped as involving objects that are toppings, users, orders, and days.
 Of course the most important orders are the ones in progress, which are affected by the Mark and Finish-day commands.
 Thus we propose the top-level topics:

 In addition, we need to be able to reinitialize the database, for testing purposes (during development).
 In production, the initialization is done by a special procedure.

 This is something like the categories in the product_catalog UI.
 Note how the categories are handled by a sidebar.
 Similarly provide a sidebar for the admin pages with a link to order pizzas, plus a link to the site home (same as sidebar for student pages.)